aldreth/lammas-records/recordings/choral/cantate-domino.md

 coverImage: "../../src/images/recordings/cantate-domino.jpg"
 performer: The Chapel Choir Of University College, Durham
 directors:
-  - "Director: Christopher Totney"
+- 'Director: Christopher Totney'
-  - "Organ: David Jackson"
+- 'Organ: David Jackson'
 contentHtml: |-
   <h1>University College and its Chapels</h1>
   <p>University College is part of the University of Durham, which was founded in 1832, and occupies the historic Durham Castle, until 1837 a residence of the Bishops of Durham.
 Today it is home to over 300 undergraduates studying for degrees in all disciplines, and has over 600 junior members and a large senior common room.
 It is fortunate to possess two chapels, once the private chapels of the Bishops, now those of the College community.</p>